WDMJ AM 1320 and WDMJ FM 95.7* (1965-1971) by Joe Hutchens

 WDMJ would also broadcast local hockey, high school and college sports, and Detroit Tiger baseball.
 Yes, radio the way it was meant to be!

-*WDMJ FM is nolonger active in Marquette.
-Here is FCC Data from the archive:
+*WDMJ FM is no-longer licensed in Marquette.
+Here is FCC Data from the

 Construction permit for new FM Broadcast Station 7/17/1964.
 Granted 7/14/1965.